 If you want a coastal base in Maui, the North Shore is worth consideration, especially if you are not expecting much in the way of tourist infrastructure.
 You can buy the things you need if they do not include anything too fancy.
 If you take the Hana Highway, you will pass the North Shore region which is bordered by Central and Upcountry Maui.

 The limited development means that the North Shore has beaches without crowds.
 This is a dramatic coastline that is proving popular with surfers.
 There are holiday rentals if you want to stay here as your Maui base.
-North Shore has a small but diverse population, creating an atmosphere that experienced travellers might enjoy.
+North Shore has a small but diverse population, creating an atmosphere that experienced travelers might enjoy.

 North Shore is a friendly place with farmers, hippies, and even some celebrities among the people you might meet.
 Kahului Airport is just 10 minutes away by road so the reason for not staying in the North Shore is not one of inaccessibility.